Real Life in: Cape Town

 And then time for the reception.
 DK gave the most loving speech to his new bride, the whole room was emotional…

-The morning after came too soon and we had to head home, the newlyweds came round to say goodbye to all their guests.
+The morning after came too soon and we all had to head home, the newlyweds came round to say goodbye to all their guests.
 Clearly the groom woke up in a great mood!

-For us it was off to the airport – but of course the trip wouldn’t be complete without a quick stop in Johannesburg.
+I was off to the airport – but of course the trip wouldn’t be complete without a quick stop in Johannesburg.

 Airport adventures: photobombed by a keen model 😀